-You can have your say during the public forum or deputation session of a Council meeting.
-This can be a general comment or a formal submission related to a particular consultation.
-Anything you say, including personal information such as your name, will be available to the public and media as part of the decision-making process.
+Every Council meeting has time allocated for people to speak to the Council, either as part of a public forum or a deputation.
+People can also speak in support of a written submission made about a particular Council consultation.
+Please note that anything you say, including personal information such as your name, will be available to the public and media as part of the decision-making process.

-Public forums enable members of the public to bring matters to the attention of the Council.
-The matters being raised are not contained on the agenda of the meeting at which the presentation is being made.
+Public forums let members of the public to bring matters to the attention of the Council.
+The matters being raised are not on the agenda of the meeting at which the presentation is being made.

-If you would like to speak as a public forum or deputation, please contact a member of the Governance Team on (06) 759 6060 at least one working day before the meeting.
+If you would like to speak at a public forum or deputation, please contact the Governance Team on 06 759 6060 at least one working day before the meeting.
 We will discuss the rules around the processes including time limits and obtaining permission to speak.

 Submissions are your opportunity to provide feedback on matters the Council is consulting on.
 A submission tells us what you agree with, what you are concerned about, disagree with or feel should be changed or what other issues you would like considered.
 For the majority of submissions processes, you will be given an opportunity to speak to your written submission at a Council meeting.